webix-hub/docs/data/api/refs/ui.datatable.md

 - api/ui.datatable_isselected.md - returns true if related record is selected
 - api/link/ui.datatable_isvisible.md - checks whether the view is visible
 - api/link/ui.datatable_load.md - loads data from an external data source.
-- api/link/ui.datatable_loadnext.md - sends a request to load the specified number of records to the end of the clientside dataset or to the specified position
+- api/link/ui.datatable_loadnext.md - sends a request to load the specified number of records to the end of the client-side dataset or to the specified position
 - api/ui.datatable_locate.md - converts an HTML node or event object to in-table position
 - api/ui.datatable_mapcells.md - applies the callback to a range of cells
 - api/link/ui.datatable_mapevent.md - routes events from one object to another